kanishka-linux/kawaii-player/README.md

 5. If users want to remove temporary directory automatically once the programme quits, then they should edit 'TMP_REMOVE' field in the '~/.config/kawaii-player/other_options.txt' and change it to 'yes' from 'no'.

 6. By default, the background image follows fit to screen mode without thinking about original aspect ratio of the image.
-If user want to change it to fit to width or fit to height, then they should try Ctrl+2 or Ctrl+3 global key combination.
+If user want to change it to fit to width or fit to height without changing aspect ratio, then they should try Ctrl+2 or Ctrl+3 global key combination.
 Users can also try Ctrl+4 to Ctrl+8 shortcuts, to experiment with various available background image modes.